-This is similar to a direct debit.
+This is similar to a Direct Debit.
 The money goes in straightaway, and there's no danger you'll forget to pay!
 However, this is a financial instruction between you and your bank (rather than between you and ourselves).
-We have a simple form onlinefor you to print out, fill in and send to your bank.
-Go to 'standing order form'.
-You'll need to put your tenancy reference number (it's on your rent card).
+We have a simple form for you to print out, fill in and send to your bank.

+You'll need to put your tenancy reference number on the form (it's on your rent card and also in your online account.)
 If you can't print out the form, or need advice, please contact us.